Davey Street

-Davey Street a major one way street passing through the outskirts of the Hobart City Centre in Tasmania, Australia.
+Davey Street is a major one way street passing through the outskirts of the Hobart central business district in Tasmania, Australia.
 Davey street is named after Thomas Davey, the first Governor of Van Diemen's Land.
 The street forms a one-way couplet with nearby Macquarie Street connecting traffic from the Southern Outlet in the south with traffic from the Tasman Highway to the east and the Brooker Highway to the north of the city.
-With annual average daily traffic of 37,200, the road is one of the busier streets in Hobart.
+With annual average daily traffic of 37,200 in 2007, it is one of the busier streets in Hobart.

-The Public Buildings in the street can be dated back to the 1840s.

-It also was regularly photographed in the nineteenth century.

 Davey Street is featured as a property in the Australian version of Monopoly.

 History

-Historically the Sullivan's Cove area of Davey Street was a significantly quieter stretch of road, greatly utilised by shipping activities as part of the former Wapping district.
-Throughout the 1800s, Several smaller factory buildings facing Davey Street were operated by the Van Diemen's Land Company and merchants A. G. Webster & Son.
+Historically the Sullivans Cove area of Davey Street was a significantly quieter stretch of road, greatly utilised by shipping activities as part of the former Wapping district.
+Throughout the 1800s, Several smaller factory buildings facing Davey Street were operated by the Van Diemen's Land Company and merchants AG Webster & Son.

 The Hobart Electric Tram Company utilised land with Campbell Street and Davey Street frontage for their tram depot workshop, commencing 1893.
 The depot then housed the city's trolleybuses from 1935 and from 1955 operated as the original headquarters for Metro Tasmania.
 The main section of the tram terminus was located directly opposite on Macquarie Street and its original offices, store and entrance arches all remain, with the latter being incorporated into newly built structures.

 In 1938, a General Motors dealership called Nettlefolds was constructed along Hunter Street, intersecting with Davey Street.
 The dealership contained a large Art Deco commercial building containing a corner tower and neon signage.
 The site housed a General Motors showroom, bodyworks and service centre specialising in Vauxhall and Bedford trucks.

+On 15 August 1977 it was converted to a one way street.
 Prior to the construction of the Hotel Grand Chancellor in the 1980s, Davey Street commenced at Hunter Street.
 Part of the Sheraton masterplan saw Davey Street extended and connected with the newly created Brooker Highway (formally Lower Park Street).
 This route alteration completely changed the way transit operated in the city, with Davey Street now functioning as one of the city's central transit thoroughfares.